THE CO-OPERATIVE BANK PLC

 5.2.
 In conjunction with the Chief Risk Officer, implement a sound Risk Management Framework as agreed by the Board.

-6.1.
-Keep under review the Responsibilities Map, which sets out the governance structure and how the Board has applied the principles and provisions of the Senior Manager Regime and the UK Corporate Governance Code.
+6.1 Keep under review the Responsibilities Map, which sets out the governance structure and how the Board has applied the principles and provisions of the Senior Manager Regime.